 It took some time before my coaching and consulting practice started making an income, and in fact I fell into business coaching after the frustration of trying to get my website built for my life coaching practice.

 In the end, I learnt to do it myself and then other people started asking me to build their sites for them.
 So this is how my business coaching practice was born.

 Whilst I’m by no means being critical, I had been feeling a strong need to move away from the “religious” spiritual/secular divide that became evident as I published Women of Influence as a Christian Women’s website.

 I wanted to help women – Christian or not – see just how important their voice and their role is in the marketplace and society as a whole.

-I wanted these women to understand that they had a purpose and a destiny and that the feeling they had of feeling they were more than they were giving themselves credit for was real.
+I wanted these women to understand that they had a purpose and a destiny and that the feeling they had, that they were more than they were giving themselves credit for, was real.